 - Remove the stem and place breadfruit wedges or whole fruit into a pot of water.
 For extra flavor, you can add hot peppers and garlic.

-- Bring water to a boil and cook until just tender, about 40 minutes.
+- Bring water to a boil.
+Adjust heat to maintain a low boil and cook until just tender, about 40 minutes.
 Use a fork to test for doneness.

 - Remove from water with tongs and allow to cool.

 - Remove the stem and score an X in the opposite end.

 - Place whole breadfruit directly on the rack in a 375°F oven.
 Cook for 1 to 1-1/2 hours, until fork tender.

 - Remove roasted breadfruit from the oven and allow to cool.

 - Cut breadfruit into halves, then slice into 1/4" thick pieces.
 There's no need to peel or remove the core.

 - Heat enough oil to coat the bottom of a frying pan and use tongs to place slices of breadfruit into the hot oil.
 Cook until browned, then turn.